zufanka/nearly-offline-map/README.md

 You should be able to run this example **out of the box** after you put in your own Mapbox API key.

-An offline map in one html file, without having to run a (localhost) server.
+An offline map in **one html file**, without having to run a (localhost) server.
 Developed to be able to explore sensitive geospatial data without having to upload them anywhere in the cloud.

 **All data is in one .html file**, as you can not serve external files to javascript due to CORS rules.
 You have to turn your icons into a base64 encoded string and paste your geojson in the file it's entirety.